HeresJohnny5/100-days-of-code/log.md

 **Today’s Progress**:
 Today I continued to learn about Swift, focusing on Classes and Structs.
 While at work I tinkered with two JS libraries, [Magnific Popup](http://dimsemenov.com/plugins/magnific-popup/) and [MixItUp](https://www.kunkalabs.com/mixitup/).
 Last, but not least I made some ground on a code clinic challenge; not being familiar w/ TDD has been quite the challenge.

 **Today's Thoughts**: As I continue to learn more and more about the Swift programming language I can't help compare and contrast Swift to JavaScript.
 While there are certainly similarities between the two programming languages i.e. programming fundamentals, there's a ton which separates the two.

+---

+### Day 10: November 21, 2018
+**Today’s Progress**: While today was short lived due to work and visiting family for the holidays I was still able to get a little over an hour of code in.
+Today I wrapped up a Swift 4 Essentials course and started to look into [Netlify](https://www.netlify.com/) as a hosting option for my website and portfolio.

+**Today’s Thoughts**: